ixpantia/faucet/mkdocs/docs/en/options.md

 ### Auto

 Auto will attempt to determine the type of server based on the contents of the directory.
-If the directory contains a `plumber.R` file, it will be assumed to be a plumber server.
-If the directory does not contain a `plumber.R` file, it will be assumed to be a Shiny app.
+If the directory contains a `plumber.R` or `entrypoint.R` file, it will be assumed to be a plumber server.
+If the directory contains a `app.R`, or a `server.R` and `ui.R`, it will be assumed to be a Shiny server.

 ### Shiny